gagolews/clustering-benchmarks/README.md

-On a side note, we discourage the use of the (raw) Fowlkes-Mallows (FM) index, because its expected value for two "uncorrelated" partitions is 1/k, therefore averaging of FM scores for partitions of different cardinalities becomes meaningless.
+On a side note, we discourage the use of the (raw) Fowlkes-Mallows (FM) index, because its expected value for two unrelated partitions is 1/k, therefore averaging of FM scores for partitions of different cardinalities becomes meaningless.